kaituoxu/Conv-TasNet/README.md

 #### How to solve out of memory?
 - When happened in training, try to reduce `batch_size` or use more GPU. `$ bash run.sh --batch_size <lower-value>`
 - When happened in cross validation, try to reduce `cv_maxlen`. `$ bash run.sh --cv_maxlen <lower-value>`

+#### Current TODO:
+- rearrange the data so I have all tr cv and tt direcs
+- run preprocess / first stage of run.sh